Sell Your Business Gradually and Reap the Rewards

 About the Author

-Mike Warmington is a Partner at Platform 1
+Mike Warmington is a Director of Platform 1

 Platform 1 finds talented people with capital who work alongside business owners to grow the business while the owner steps back and gradually exits.